manticoresoftware/manticoresearch/doc/uuid-primary-ids-spec.md

 - Internal `DocID_t` stays 64-bit, so existing row, kill-list, and docstore memory layouts are unchanged.
 - Each UUID-ID row stores one additional exact string (`@uuid_id`).
 - Per-statement duplicate detection uses `sph::StringSet`, avoiding O(N²) linear duplicate checks for large multi-row inserts/bulk batches.
-- The branch does not add a table-wide UUID→docid RAM map.
-Explicit UUID duplicate/replace checks reuse existing query/filter lookup paths with low limits.
-Server-generated UUIDs are derived from the internal numeric auto-ID, so generated inserts skip the UUID lookup and go straight through the normal RT insert path.
+- The branch does not add a persistent or table-wide UUID→docid storage format.
+It does add a committed-RT-RAM per-segment `@uuid_id` → internal `DocID_t` map, built with the existing RAM segment rowid map and populated from either row-wise string blobs or columnar string iterators.
+This map accelerates hot `REPLACE`/duplicate/existence checks without widening `DocID_t` or adding an MCL UUID type.
+- Explicit UUID inserts in transactions and `/json/bulk` defer committed-data duplicate detection to commit and then check the accumulated UUID list in one batch.
+Transaction-local UUID state is hash-backed, avoiding O(N²) vector scans inside large explicit UUID batches.
 - ID-based operations that start from a public UUID string (`SELECT ...
 WHERE id='uuid'`, `UPDATE`, `REPLACE`, and `DELETE`) are expected to be slower than the same operations on numeric IDs because they must resolve `@uuid_id` back to the internal numeric `DocID_t`.
-Current `manticore-load` measurements on 50k-row RT tables show UUID id operations at roughly 8-21% of numeric-id throughput.
-A future direct UUID→DocID lookup index/map would be needed to close that gap.
+With secondary indexes enabled and rebuilt for disk chunks, exact public UUID equality/`IN` filters should use the hidden `@uuid_id` secondary index and avoid table-size-dependent full scans.
+Local 1k/10k/50k lookup measurements showed UUID miss median slope improving from 4.09x before the hidden-index eligibility fix to 1.41x after it; at 50k rows, UUID miss median improved from 1.812 ms to 0.642 ms.
+- Local repeated explicit-UUID `/json/bulk` benchmarks over 30 × 1000-row commits showed the RAM map removing the committed-row-count slope for hot RT RAM data: final fast path median was 1.1007s / 27.3k docs/s for 30k rows, versus 16.0630s / 1.87k docs/s with only the two RAM UUID lookup call sites temporarily disabled.
+In the side-by-side Manticore-vs-Elasticsearch harness, explicit UUID bulk insert reached about 23.6k docs/s for Manticore versus about 84.1k docs/s for Elasticsearch, narrowing the old after-SI gap from 22.24x to 3.57x in the main run.
+Disk/flushed chunks still use the query/SI-capable fallback path unless they get an equivalent committed UUID lookup path later.
 - Sharded UUID `REPLACE` now targets the deterministic UUID route instead of broadcasting delete predicates to every route target.

 ## Limitations / non-goals